-What’s “safe”, or relatively safe, makes a pretty big difference to me and my partner as we look at how best to be healthy while planning and completing this 2 year cycling and video project in Georgia and Alabama through the pandemic.
+What’s “safe”, or relatively safe, makes a pretty big difference to me and my partner, Russ, as we look at how best to be healthy while planning and completing the remaining 2ish years of this cycling and video project in Georgia and Alabama through the pandemic.
 Smells never used to pose the same questions they do now.
 I mean, when I ride by someone who’s freshly coiffed and perfumed, I do still wonder what was the point of getting dolled up for exercise, unless it was a date.
 Some smells are messing with my chi right now though, especially on Big Creek Greenway.

 The original basic plan was to make the project goal on 8 paved miles of the Big Creek Greenway in Roswell and Alpharetta, Georgia.
 We would ride both directions 2 or 3 times per week for 32-48 miles with the near certainty that we’d get 30-60 minutes of good video for every week with rideable conditions and hopefully capture the occasional spectacular wildlife sighting.
 Big Creek is the shorter drive from home and the gently curving trail along the streambed is pretty with good habitat for wildlife viewing.
 It was perfect for the smaller basic plan, “was” being the operative word.